US-SouthOU-Demo/gha-demo-/README.md

-# gha-demo-
+# GitHub Actions Demo: Repository Maker

-Sample workflow for creating repositories from an issue
+Sample workflow for creating repositories from an issue template.